bowenlong1/E-commerce-recommendation/README.md

+Subject: Correction for Chinese New Year Date

+Hello,

-Hello, in the Events section from thehub homepage, it shows Chinese New Year as Jan 25.
-However, this is wrong, the Chinese new year for 2024 is Feburay 10, please correct.
-Appreciated your understanding and support for chinese community
+I noticed an error in the Events section on thehub homepage.
+It states that Chinese New Year is on January 25, but for 2024, it is on February 10.
+Please make the necessary correction.
+I appreciate your understanding and support for the Chinese community.

+Thank you,
+[Your Name]